geoconcerns/new-repository/README.md

 2. `cd geo-concerns-vagrant`
 3. `vagrant up`

-You can shell into the machine with `vagrant ssh` or `ssh -p 2222 vagrant@localhost`
+You can shell into the GeoConcerns machine with `vagrant ssh geoconcerns`, and into the GeoServer machine with `vagrant ssh geoserver`

 ## Using GeoConcerns